Workbook Health # 1

 By participating in our patient health education program she learns that physical activity along with her new eating pattern would help her meet her goals.

 She checks out our resources for tools to manage her decisions.
+By using our resources and participating in our program she will learn to self-care at home.

 She seeks out information on hypertension and cholesterol.
 She learns about the other health risk factors and how they play a part in developing diseases.